refalinoshahzada/adpro-module6/README.md

 ## Reflection Notes: Returning HTML

-In this part of the module, I extend the TCP server to respond towards HTTP requests with a simple HTML page named `hello.html`.
+In this part of the tutorial, I extend the TCP server to respond towards HTTP requests with a simple HTML page named `hello.html`.
 The current code I am using is this:

 ```Rust
 use std::{